Reading Time: 5 minutes

 This is a championship level workout for your glutes and hamstrings.

-Therefore, by performing it consistently you will build that half-moon type of curve you want.
+By performing this workout consistently you will build that half-moon type of curve that you want back there.

 I’ll holla at you next time.